 4. Senior dogs are screened for eligibility.
 They cannot be aggressive, have a bite history or severe behavioral issues that prohibits them from being in a home environment.

 5. Senior dogs are usually screened, matched with families and placed directly into their new home; they do not go into temporary placement with us.
+Most of the dogs are being re-homed by private owners.

 6. All of the screening, coordination and collaboration with families, rescues and the public are provided as a Mission of Love.
-There are no payments to anyone involved and here is no adoption fee.
+There are no payments to anyone involved and here is no fee.

 7. The LoYAL Program can provide financial assistance to families that are unable to financially provide for their dog.
 Email us or message us for an application.